team-watchdog/apoc-gardens-wiki/public/markdown/Leafy Greens/lettuce.md

 | Pruning | <update>Remove outer leaves as needed for consumption.
 This promotes continued growth.
 Remove any yellowing or diseased leaves promptly.</update> |

 ## Harvesting:
+Can be harvested in 50-60 days after transplanting.
+At harvest, the entire plant can be removed and the roots cut off.
+At the time of harvesting a well grown plant should weigh about 200 – 400 g.
+In home gardening, the leaves can be cut separately and used for consumption as required.
+If cultivated as a single crop, the yield is about 15-17 tons per hectare.

 <update>Can be harvested 45-60 days after transplanting, depending on the variety and climate.
 In home gardens, harvest outer leaves as needed, allowing the plant to continue growing.
 For commercial production, harvest entire heads when fully mature.</update>

 ## Curing: